shoroogAlghamdi/Tic-Tac-Toe/README.md

 ```

 <hr>
-Also, the TestSuite class has been used to be able to use multiple test classes at once, and the Testrunner class is used to run all test classes at once by instaniating the TestSuite class.
+Also, the TestSuite class has been used to be able to call multiple test classes at once, and the Testrunner class is used to run all test classes at once by instaniating the TestSuite class itself.

 # Acknowledgments